 Transfer Credit and Evaluation

-While all credit recorded on a transfer institution’s transcripts will be evaluated, only transferable coursework is recorded to the A&M-Central Texas transcript.
-All transferable coursework is matched to an equivalent A&M-Central Texas course prefix and number.
-When a direct A&M-Central Texas equivalent does not exist (unmatched course), transferable coursework is recorded as an elective within the appropriate academic discipline.
+All transferable credit is matched to an equivalent A&M-Central Texas course prefix and number.
+Course equivalents are assigned through an evaluation process that ensures transfer course descriptions and/or learning outcomes are consistent with, and comparable to, expected student learning outcomes.
+When the transfer course does not align with expected learning outcomes (unmatched course), transferable coursework is recorded as an elective within the appropriate academic discipline.
 Such courses may be applied to the student’s degree with advisor approval.

 Courses transfer on the same level the original course was taught with the corresponding grades and number of hours earned at the other institution (quarter hours will be converted to semester hours).
 If the course is determined to be transferable, then the grade earned is also transferable.
 Grades of D and F are transferable.
 A minimum grade of D is required to satisfy degree requirements, except for academic programs that specify a higher minimum grade.

 To determine admissibility, the transfer GPA calculation includes all attempted transferable hours.
-However, when a course is repeated at the same transfer institution, only the best effort is computed in the GPA calculation.
+When a course is repeated, only the best effort is computed in the transfer GPA calculation.
 Remedial/developmental grades are nontransferable and are not used for admission purposes.
 Workforce education (also known as occupational, vocational, or technical) courses are not designed for transfer into university curricula and, with only a few exceptions, are nontransferable to A&M-Central Texas.

 Texas Common Course Numbering System

-As outlined in Texas Education Code 61.832, the Texas Common Course Numbering System (TCCNS) facilitates the transfer of general academic courses between Texas public institutions.
-Common courses are included in the Academic Course Guide Manual, published by the Texas Higher Education Coordinating Board.
+As outlined in Texas Education Code § 61.832, the Texas Common Course Numbering System (TCCNS) facilitates the transfer of general academic courses between Texas public institutions.
+Common courses are included in the Academic Course Guide Manual, published by the THECB.
 The purpose of the system is to assist students who are transferring between participating institutions.
-If you have questions regarding transferability of courses, please contact Undergraduate Admissions at 254-519-5438.
+If you have questions regarding transferability of courses, please contact Recruitment & Undergraduate Admissions at 254-519-5438.

 Academic Fresh Start